sljur/Super_Scouts/project_documentation/Report_7.md

    * No other difficulties were present during the meeting

 7. What we should try next time.
-   * Establish a date and time to meet on discord to work on Deliverable 4
+   * Establish a date and time to meet on *Discord* to work on Deliverable 4

 ## Next Steps
 - Initialize the production of Deliverable 4
-- Implement the rough drafts of html/css/java files for assigned website feature integration
+- Implement the rough drafts of HTML/CSS/JavaScript files for assigned website feature integration
+- Setup *ClickUp* (Scrum-based application) for project organization as we start to code